nayyarv/deprecated-blog/content/pages/resume.md

 - Championed separation of training and deployment code to allow for greater flexibility, in recognition of differing constraints and requirements for each task.

 ### Data Scientist (Contract & Volunteer), Oct 2018 - Dec 2018
-Sen. Di Natale's Office, Australian Parliament
+Sen. Di Natale's Office (Australian Greens), Australian Parliament

  - Built ordinal LASSO logistic models to quantify odds ratios of various demographic indicators on survey responses, informing childcare, health and education policy development.
  - Educated key stakeholders on the capabilities of Data Science, leading to more trust and reliance in data science methods when developing policy and campaign strategy.

 ### Co-Founder & CTO, Jun 2018 - Sep 2018
 Marvellous Questions

- - Startup providing Crypto Futures Hedging as a service to retail and merchants.
+Startup providing Crypto Futures Hedging as a service to retail and merchants.

  - Trained futures hedging algorithms based on historical price ratios, with robust performance in simulated trading environments with generated transaction data.
  - Built robust and quick python REST and WebSocket market data feeds for bitfinex, bimex, coinbase, gemini, kraken and LROS, and CBOE via Interactive Brokers.